 The benefits of fungal mycelium exist beyond the forest floor and make their way into our households and daily life.
 Mycelium grows at such a fast rate, which allows a cost-effective, natural means to produce different kinds of goods.
 Mycelial fibers are used for a variety of reasons:

 Since mycelium is a biodegradable natural resource, it is an excellent replacement for less sustainable materials.
 Its versatility gives us more ecologically friendly alternatives to explore throughout different industries.
 Mycelium also is non-toxic and safe for human health, making it a preferable option for packaging, housing, food, and clothing.

 Though mycelium stays hidden underground, outside the spotlight, it’s one of nature’s most essential tools for maintaining a balanced ecosystem.
 Mycelium’s ability to connect plants and fungi demonstrates its complex role in the environment.
 The fast-growing fibers decompose waste, support plant life, and produce a natural material for several different needs.
 Mycelium makes up the bodies of fungal organisms, stretching throughout forests to provide their symbiotic benefits.

 Shockingly, the largest living organism on earth is actually a fungus in Oregon that has grown to span around four square miles!
-Think about just how far of a reach mycelium can have as it spreads through the ground.
+Think about just how far of a reach mycelium can have as it spreads through the ground through each of the different fungal colonies.
+Microbiology is an incredible field of study, bringing to life the ecology around us, from the cell walls of our very bodies.
 When you go outside, take some time to appreciate the hidden mycelial world that exists beneath your feet and how it impacts the nature around you.